10 Chronic Diseases in Seniors That Disrupt Healthy Aging

 It’s often called the “silent killer” because it has no symptoms.

-But it damages blood vessels and increases the risk of serious (and sometimes fatal) conditions like stroke and heart attack.
+But it damages blood vessels and increases the risk of severe (and sometimes fatal) conditions like stroke and heart attack.

 Prevent or reduce high blood pressure by: